somesh-bagadiya/Stock-Market-Prediction-Using-Stacked-LSTM-s/README.md

 ## How to run

 In the LSTM folder, you can find the code for the market prediction code.
 Make sure you download a CSV of your favorite stock from Yahoo Finance API and rename it as stock_price.csv

+The model, based on Stacked LSTM, analyzes historical market data with a sequence length of 100 days for improved forecasting accuracy.
+Explore the codebase for a straightforward solution to predict stock trends using machine learning.

 Note: This is a basic implementation feel free to adjust the parameters as you need it.

 ## Output